 In 2005, the Rockies chose him in the 21st round as a draft-and-follow.
 But he again did not sign.

-During Chris' sophomore year at McLennan (2007), he partially tore his right labrum and underwent surgery.
+In 2007, during Chris' sophomore year at McLennan, he partially tore his right labrum and underwent surgery.
 When his shoulder didn’t respond, the 6-foot-7 Martin assumed his pitching days were done.
 He went home to Arlington, Texas, and ended up working for an appliance store in the warehouse.
-Martin spent three years out of baseball before returning in 2010, first in a local men’s league and then he tried out and then signed with Grand Prairie of the independent America Association.
+Martin spent three years out of baseball before returning in 2010, first in a local men’s league, and then he tried out and then signed with Grand Prairie of the independent America Association.

 Martin is a bit of a weather bug.
 "I really wanted to major in meteorology, and I wanted to chase tornadoes," he said.
 "I've chased a few, actually seen a couple in person.
 It's pretty intense.
 A lot of adrenaline you get."